dennisjooo/rotation-model/README.md

 ## Supported Datasets

-The model can be trained on multiple document datasets:
+The model supports training on multiple document datasets:

-1. **RVL-CDIP**: 400,000 grayscale document images in 16 classes
+1. **RVL-CDIP**: Document images in various categories
-2. **PubLayNet**: 360,000 scientific paper images with layout annotations
+2. **PubLayNet**: Scientific paper images with layout annotations
 3. **MIDV-500**: Identity document images in various capture conditions
 4. **SROIE**: Scanned receipt images with text annotations
+5. **ChartQA**: Chart and graph images
+6. **PlotQA**: Plot and visualization images
+7. **CORD**: Receipt OCR dataset
+8. **TableBench**: Table recognition dataset

+The datasets can be mixed and matched during training and validation using the dataloader configuration.

 ## Installation